 2021, 9/10

-Mercurial World amps up the band’s pretensions a few notches, it opens with a song titled ‘The End’ and closes with ‘The Beginning’.
+Mercurial World amps up the band’s pretensions a few notches.
+It opens with a song titled ‘The End’ and closes with ‘The Beginning’.
 Lewin wrote in a press release that “We spend all of our time together, and in a way Mercurial World talks about that particular feeling of insanity in confinement, ”

-The first half of Mercurial World is particularly impressive – ‘Dawning of the Season’ has a killer chorus, while ‘Secrets (Your Fire)’ opens with a burbling synth that could have come straight from Michael Jackson’s Thriller.
+The first half of Mercurial World is especially impressive – ‘Dawning of the Season’ has a killer chorus, while ‘Secrets (Your Fire)’ opens with a burbling synth that could have come straight from Michael Jackson’s Thriller.
 ‘Hysterical Us’ rides its yacht rock groove hard, while ‘Chaeri’ is sparse and lovely.
-Mercurial World runs out of steam a little in the second half – in particular, ‘Prophecy’ is a little leaden.
-After all the fantastical fun, the normality of the line “When you’re lying next to me/You’re so real and I believe” has an unfortunate grounding effect.

 Mercurial World is an impressive debut, an intensely creative duo flexing their creative muscles.